maptime/philadelphia/_posts/2015-4-10-recap-accessibility.md

 ---
 layout: post
-title: Event Recap - What's the deal with accessibility?
+title: "[RECAP] What's the deal with accessibility?"
-author: Jon Tehrani and Daniel Beck
+author: Daniel Beck and Jon Tehrani
 ---

 ![picture of LeeAnn presenting to the group]({{ site.baseurl }}/img/accessibility-04-2015.jpg)